 - Planners can be emailed and/or printed and electronic versions contain links to the curriculum.

 - Designed for educator customization.

 - There is a precurated library of resources, with a variety of media and methods, that allow you to prepare content the way you need and that fit your teaching style.

 - Changing Perspectives experts, and experts in the field of disability awareness, create new content which is added to the portal each summer.

 - Disability Awareness content is aligned with Common Core standards.

-- Parent newsletters, aligned with our disability categories, are available and can be distributed multiple ways (print, email, posted online).
+- Family newsletters, aligned with our disability categories, are available and can be distributed multiple ways (print, email, posted online).

 - Template letters, in Word & Google docs, are available for you to customize and share with parents.